 Supporting documents must be converted to electronic format and attached as part of the lodgement process.

 Gather supporting documents

 The following documents and information must accompany the acquisition statement:

-- Details of how the landholdings have been estimated for each of the landholder’s Victorian land holdings.
-Please also provide details of the land’s address, certificate of title volume and folio numbers, a copy of the current municipal rate notice and any valuation(s) prepared by an accredited valuer.
+- Details of how the value of the land holdings has been estimated.
+For each of the landholder’s Victorian land holdings, please provide details of the nature, interest and address of each land holding, including a copy of the current municipal rate notice and any valuation(s) prepared by an accredited valuer.

 - The financial statements and fixed asset register for the landholder and each of its linked entities (if any) for the year immediately before the year in which the relevant acquisition occurred.

 - If applicable, copies of all uncompleted agreements for the sale or purchase of land at the date of the relevant acquisition.

 - If a claim for a reduction of duty has been made under section 89A of the Act, copies of the stamped instrument(s) evidencing the payment of duty.